Wold decomposition for isometries with equal range

 It is important to note that our results, restricted to the tuples of doubly commuting or $\clu_n$-twisted isometries, recover the classification results.
-Also orthogonal decomposition for the noncommuting isometries will be fruitful as applications to the $C^{*}$-algebra context, see \cite{JPS-q COMMUTING ISOMETRIES}, \cite{Weber-algebras}.
+Also, orthogonal decomposition for the non-commuting isometries will be fruitful as applications to the $C^{*}$-algebra context, see \cite{JPS-q COMMUTING ISOMETRIES}, \cite{Weber-algebras}.

-The outline of this article is organized as follows: In Section 2, we discuss some basic definitions and the classical Wold-von Neumann decomposition for a single isometry.
+The outline of this article is organized as follows: In Section 2, we discuss some basic definitions and the classical {\it{Wold-von Neumann decomposition}} for a single isometry.
 We also supplement some fundamental results that, although simple, are essential to determining the {\it{Wold decomposition}} for tuples of isometries.
-We present some important auxiliary results and the general structure of $n$-tuples of isometries in Section 3.
-Section 4 is concerned with the {\it{Wold decomposition}} for pairs of isometries with equal range.
-Finally, Section 5 is devoted to the {\it{Wold decomposition}} for $n$-tuples of isometries $(V_1, \ldots, V_n)$ with equal range.
-In this case, our findings are more broadly applicable, but on the other hand, our method is new and notably distinct from earlier research.
+In Section 3, we present some important auxiliary results and the general structure of $n$-tuples of isometries.
+Section 4 is concerned with the {\it{Wold decomposition}} for pairs of {\textit{isometries with equal range}}.
+Section 5 is devoted to the {\it{Wold decomposition}} for $n$-tuple of {\textit{isometries with equal range}}.
+A concrete analytic model for an $n$-tuple of {\textit{isometries with equal range}} has been presented in Section 6.
+Finally, in Section 7 we obtain that the wandering data are complete unitary invariants for $n$-tuples of {\textit{isometries with equal range}}.
+Our findings are more broadly applicable as they cover a large class of tuples of isometries, and on the other hand, our method is new and notably distinct from earlier research.